Josephson Dynamics of 2D Bose-Einstein Condensates in Dual-Core Trap: Homogeneous, Droplet-Droplet, and Vortex-Vortex Regimes: Homogeneous Condensate

 This Hamiltonian coincide in the form with that obtained early in the works~\cite{Abdullaev-2023,QF1}.
 We consider small-amplitude Josephson oscillations for the zero- and $\pi$-phase modes.
 The explicit Josephson frequencies are, for the zero-phase mode,

 and for the $\pi$-phase mode,

-For given initial values of the population imbalance $Z_0$ and the relative phase difference $\theta_0$, the critical coupling constant that separates the Josephson-oscillation regime from the self-trapped regime is determined as follows:
+In the self-trapping regime, the population imbalance $Z(t)$ does not change sign throughout the time evolution.
+In phase-space terms, this means that the constant energy contour $H(Z,\theta)=H_0$ does not intersect the line $Z=0$.
+Using this condition, one can determine the critical coupling constant $\kappa_{\mathrm{cr}}$,

+that separates the Josephson oscillation regime from the macroscopic self-trapping regime for the initial values of the population imbalance $Z_0$ and the relative phase $\theta_0$.
+This critical value defines the threshold above which the system is no longer able to exhibit complete population exchange between the two cores; instead, a finite population imbalance persists over time, indicating the onset of macroscopic self-trapping.
 For a fixed value of the coupling constant $\kappa$, Eq.~(\ref{eq:KcrPW}) also allows one to determine the critical initial imbalance $Z_{0\mathrm{cr}}$.
 For the parameter values ($q,g,\kappa,N$) used in Fig.~1, $Z_{0\mathrm{cr}}$ is computed as the value corresponding to the separatrix that separates the closed (bounded) trajectories associated with Josephson oscillations from the open (unbounded) trajectories corresponding to the self-trapping regime in the ($Z,\theta$) phase plane.